Anterior Bikini Total Hip Replacement

 Questions to ask a Specialist Anterior Hip Replacement Surgeon:

-- Am I a suitable candidate for this procedure?
+- Am I a suitable candidate for Anterior hip replacement?

-- What is the success rate of this approach over another approach
+- What is the success rate of Anterior hip Replacement over another

-- What are the advantages or disadvantages of this procedure
+- What are the advantages or disadvantages of Anterior hip Replacement?

 - How many of these procedures, has the surgeon done?

-- Has the surgeon had fellowship training in this approach
+- Has the surgeon had fellowship training in Anterior Hip Replacement?

 - What prosthesis is used?
 And how successful are the prostheses?